Limit-Theory-Redux/ltheory/script/_ECS_WIP_TEMP/Readme.md

 end
 ```

 #### Here we process our trades.
 This works by iterating through all bids and asks and then finding the order components inside the OrderEntity of the asks / bids.
 This is another way of accessing components.
-They are not only available from the GlobalStorage but also directly from the entitiy.
+They are not only available from the Registry but also directly from the entitiy.
 This allows for much flexibility when working with entities and components alike.
 We also cast the components with the language server type so we get autocomplete and all the useful LS stuff.

 ```lua
 ---@param marketplace MarketplaceComponent